-Table 3 shows the organisms and American Type Culture Collection numbers (ATCC) used in evaluating performance for chlorine chemical disinfection products.
-The target pretreatment concentrations of the organisms shall be sufficient to demonstrate: highly protective, protective, or limited protection.
+Table 3 shows the organisms and American Type Culture Collection numbers (ATCC) used in evaluating performance for all technologies.
+The target pre-treatment concentrations of the organisms for all technologies shall be sufficient to demonstrate: highly protective, protective, or limited protection.